MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- DONE fix color issue on entries: white, yellow when hovering -- DONE entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
-  -- fix color issue on entries: white, yellow when hovering -- blue is default in react router.
+  -- DONE fix color issue on entries: white, yellow when hovering -- blue is default in react router.
+BUT MAY NEED TO CHECK THROUGHOUT
   -- go through and fix all button and link hover colors to yellow --DONE put css in alphabetical order
   -- when entry show page loads on its own, doesn't know what entries are.
 Is this an issue, other than in debugging, as it would never in user do this?
-  -- edit mourning edit form add labels, look at hover colors.
+  -- DONE edit mourning edit form add labels, look at hover colors.
+ -- figure out style for buttons, make consistent throughout

   Bigger:
     -- // feature: change to most recent 15 , with more button